cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 * c509CertificateRequestType = 3.
 This type indicates that the C509 Certificate Request is CBOR re-encoded RFC 2986 certification requests, and that the requested certificate formate is C509 Type 1.
 This encoding is backwards compatible with legacy RFC 2986 certification requests and X.509 certificates, but enables a reduced transport overhead.

 subjectSignatureAlgorithm can be a signature algorithm or a non-signature proof-of-possession algorithm, e.g., as defined in {{RFC6955}}.
 In the latter case, the signature is replaced by a MAC and requires a public Diffie-Hellman key of the verifier distributed out-of-band.
 Both kinds are listed in the C509 Signature Algorithms Registry, see {{sigalg}}.
-Note that Section 5.6.3.2 of {{SP-800-56A}} allows a key agreement key pair to be used with a signature algorithm in certificate requests.
+Note that a key agreement key pair may be used with a signature algorithm in a certificate request, see {{app-DH-keys}}.

 Certificate request attributes, i.e. attributes for use with certificate requests providing additional information about the subject of the certificate, are defined in {{Section 5.4 of RFC2985}}.
 The attribute extensionRequest is supported with a dedicated element.
 Other certificate request attributes are included using the same Extensions structure as in extensionsRequest, both extensions and attributes are listed in the C509 Extensions Registry, see {{fig-extype}}.
 The only other certificate request attribute specified in this document is challengePassword which is defined for utf8String values and encoded as CBOR text string, except if the text string contains only the symbols '0'–'9' or 'a'–'f', in which case it is encoded as a CBOR byte string.